Holomorphic functions on geometrically finite quotients of the ball: Discrete subgroups with critical exponent equal to 2

 \section{Discrete subgroups with critical exponent equal to 2}

-In this section we give two proofs of Theorem \ref{thm-delta2}, using the techniques developped in \cite{connellNaturalFlowCritical2023}.
-The first one uses the function $f$ defined in Lemma \ref{lem-f-unif-spsh}.
-The second one involves the \textit{natural flow}, which is defined by the complete vector field $\mathfrak{X}=\nabla{f}$.
+In this section we give a proof of Theorem \ref{thm-delta2}, using the techniques developped in \cite{connellNaturalFlowCritical2023}.
+It uses the function $f$ defined in Lemma \ref{lem-f-unif-spsh}.
+We also outline a second proof, which involves the complete vector field $\mathfrak{X}=\nabla{f}$, called the \textit{natural flow} in \cite{connellNaturalFlowCritical2023}.

 \begin{proof}[Proof of Theorem \ref{thm-delta2}] Let $\Gamma$ be a discrete and torsion-free subgroup of $\PU(n,1)$ with critical exponent $\delta=2$ and assume that $\HNC/\Gamma$ contains a compact subvariety $A$ of positive dimension.
 First, we remark that $\Gamma$ is non-elementary, as a consequence of Proposition \ref{prop-criteres}-(a) and (c).
 Thus $\Gamma$ admits a Patterson-Sullivan measure $(\mu_x)_{x\in \HNC}$.
-Fix a point $p\in \HNC$ and, for all $\theta\in \PHNC$, denote by $B_\theta:=B_{\theta}(\cdot,p)$ the Busemann function at $\theta$ which vanishes at $p$.
+Fix a point $o\in \HNC$ and, for all $\theta\in \PHNC$, denote by $B_\theta:=B_{\theta}(\cdot,o)$ the Busemann function at $\theta$ which vanishes at $o$.
 Let ${f}$ be the $\Gamma$-invariant function defined on $\HNC$ by $f(x):=-\ln \lVert \mu_x\rVert$.
 By Lemma \ref{lem-f-unif-spsh}, for all tangent vector $v$ at a point $x\in \HNC$, we have

 Let $\widetilde{A}\subset \HNC$ be the lift of $A$, $x$ be a regular point of $\widetilde{A}$ and $v$ be a non-zero vector in $T_x\widetilde{A}$.
 Then the plurisubharmonic function ${f}\vert_{ \widetilde{A}}$ is constant and consequently $i\partial\overline{\partial}{f}(v,Jv) = 0$.
 The inequality given by Lemma \ref{lem-f-unif-spsh} is thus an equality for this vector $v$.
 Using that Patterson-Sullivan measures are supported on $\Lambda(\Gamma)$, one sees that this equality can only happen when This is possible if and only if $v\in \C v_{x\theta}$ for all $\theta\in \Lambda(\Gamma)$ and all $v\in T_x\widetilde{A}$, where $v_{x\theta} \in T_x\HNC$ is the unit vector at $x$ pointing in the direction of $\theta$.
 We deduce that $A$ has dimension 1 and that